descope/sbt-aws-descope/README.md

-# Descope Authentication for AWS SBT

-This module extends the AWS SaaS Builder Toolkit (SBT) to support user authentication with Descope.

 ### Overview

 This module extends the AWS SaaS Builder ToolKit (SBT) by integrating Descope as the main authentication provider, enabling seamless user authentication of your customers.
 With this integration, you can effortlessly implement an SBT plugin using Descope. modern, usage-based billing for your SaaS and GenAI applications out-of-the-box.